xiphonics/picoTracker/usermanual/content/pages/instruments.md

 - **Channel** - This can be set `01`-`16` (in **decimal** not hex!) which is midi channel 1-16 respectively
 - **Volume** - The volume any NOTE ON will be sent to your device: FF=127, 00=00
+- **Program** - MIDI program change value to send (0x00-0x7F).
+Program changes for *each* MIDI instrument are sent only once at sequencer start.
+Setting this to `--` will disable sending program change messages entirely.
 - **Length** - Sets note gate length in number of ticks
 - **Automation** - When on, the table play arrows will advance one row every time the instrument is triggered, and execute only the commands on the new rows.
 If this is `Off`, table behavior is normal (play arrows will move at the speed of 1 row per tick)
 - **Table**- As above, select a table the instrument will always run.
 Clone a table here: `NAV`+`EDIT`,`ENTER`.
 Make a new table by selecting a higher number not yet in use.